Making this project was so fun! The yarn is scrumptious and delightful.

 12 sts for 8 rows, in stitch pattern, measures 4″ x 4″

-I was able to find this yarn at Wool Warehouse.
+I was able to find this yarn at Lovecrafts.
 They ship to the US at reasonable rates and wonderful, friendly service.

 Note that this project is worked in front loop only single crochet throughout.
 The front loop is the one closest to you as you stitch into it.
 The term “front loop only” doesn’t necessarily mean the literal front loop of the single crochet.
 It’s the loop closest to you… at the time you make the stitch.